Six reasons to visit Calke Abbey for half term

 3) There are lots of things to take pictures of

 Are you a budding photographer?
 There are lots of places to take great photos at Calke, from countryside and country houses to woodland and wildlife.

-Come along to one of our popular photography walks for children to pick up lots of handy tips from our volunteer photography team.
-The next walk will be on Saturday 17 February, from 1.30pm–2.30pm.
-Meet outside the Ticket Office and don't forget to bring your camera!
+Come along to one of our popular photography walks for children and pick up lots of handy tips from our volunteer photography team.
+The next walk will be on Sat 27 Oct, from 1.30pm–2.30pm.
+Meet outside the Ticket Office and don't forget to bring your camera (and a parent!).

-Packed full of nature-inspired activites, Squirt’s Stable has everything you need to get crafty this half-term.
+Packed full of Halloween activites, Squirt’s Stable has everything you need to get crafty this half term.
 Dress up in costumes and discover what it was like to live at Calke.
 Play in Sir Vauncey’s study where there’s lots of old books, or have a go at some seasonal arts and crafts.

-From Saturday 10 to Fri 23 February, join us in Squirt's Stable for some spring activities.
-Squirt's Stable will be open from 10.30am–4pm.
+From Mon 15 Oct to Fri 2 Nov, join us in Squirt's Stable for some spooky activities, from 10.30am–4pm.

 6) You can tick off lots of your '50 things' list

 How many things have you ticked off your '50 things to do before you’re 11 ¾' list?
 There are lots of things you can tick off at Calke.

 Explore inside one of Calke's huge ancient trees, go bonkers for conkers in the parkland or enjoy a really long bike ride along the Tramway Trail.
 Pick up your 50 Things scrapbook from Squirt's Stable and get started this half term.